Dealing with council tax arrears

 Help with council tax debt

-When it comes to debt, you don’t have to deal with it alone and there are various ways you can get help with council tax debt if you’re struggling.
+When it comes to debt, you don’t have to deal with it alone and there are various ways you can get help with council tax arrears if you’re struggling.

 Speak to your local council